MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/samples/Managing-Current-Location.md

 drive.
 For example, if you have a local CD-ROM drive with drive letter D that contains a data CD, you can change the location to the CD drive by entering the `Set-Location D:` command.

-If the drive is empty, you will get the following error message:
+If the drive is empty, you get the following error message:

 ```powershell
 Set-Location D: